RohitV5/PWA-Basics/README.md

 Service workers use Fetch and not AJAX.

 Service workers relies heavily on PromiseAPI and FetchAPI.
-Good understabnding of these is very important.
+Good understanding of these is very important.

+Feature 1 of PWA : Caching  -- For offline access or poor connection cases

+The Cache API store key value pairs of request and response so if no internet is available it will fetch from the Cache API

+Cache the APP SHELL eg. the footer , header , sidebar.

+Run the application using localhost unless you are service over HTTPS otherwise serviceWorker will not available in navigator.